kriskowal/gtor/README.md

 If we were to sample the data at a higher frequency than the display, it would be sufficient for the transport to forget old values each time it receives a new one.
-Also, unlike a stream, these cases are both well adapted for many producer and many consumer scenarios.
+Also, unlike a stream, these cases are both well adapted for multiple-producer and multiple-consumer scenarios.

 Also unlike streams, one of these concepts pushes data and the other polls or pulls data.